rzzzwilson/Random-Stuff/solver/README.rst

-I think part of the reason for so little change over that time is partly due to me having a lot of experience prior to that point in time and also to python having such a simple syntac that there is really **only one way to do it™**. formatting is so
+I think part of the reason for so little change over that time is partly due to me having a lot of experience prior to that point in time and also to python having such a simple syntax that there is really **only one way to do it™**.